dialpad/dialtone-legacy/docs/components/button.md

 ```

 ### Link
-Buttons can be styled as a <a href="components/link.html">link</a> in situations for which you need the appearance of a link but behavior of a button.
+Buttons can be styled as a [Link](components/link.html) in situations for which you need the appearance of a link but behavior of a button.
 Using the `button` element provides a better accessibility experience.

 <code-well-header>
   <button type="button" class="d-link">Place call</button>